 Residential Short Term Rentals

-For the homeowner looking to generate rental income from their primary residence, municipal laws and homeowners association rules tend to be more flexible, though an awareness of them remains key before committing to a purchase.
+For the homeowner looking to generate rental income from their primary residence, municipal ordinances vary widely, though they tend to be more flexible than those for investment properties.

-In this guide I refer to “residential” short term rentals in the context that the owner resides at the property full time, and intends to generate income through short term rentals on all or part of the property.
+In this guide I refer to “residential” short term rentals in the context that the owner has declared the property as a primary residence, and intends to generate income through short term rentals on all or part of the property.

 We often see these rentals as accessory structures to the home: an apartment adjacent to the main home, a room above the garage, or a mother-in-law suite.